jpgordon00/EasyDrop/README.md

 - The encryption used is 256 AES.
 Handshakes are done through server and TCP sockets.
 - Files are zipped before sending and unzipped upon arrival.

-## What I learned from this project
+## What I learned from this project.
 - Best practices when searching for libraries or code to tackle a specific problem can save development time.
 > At multiple stages in this project, I was constrained by Java and needed additional libraries.
 It is most important to ensure that a chosen library solves the task which you chose it for, it is just as important to choose a library that will save development time.
 By prioritizing ease-of-use and familiarity of the product, for example choosing a native Java library, I saved countless hours in development.
 It is also important to research competetive products to ensure that the chosen product is the best choice.
 - Reducing errors can done through carefully following product documentation.
 I experienced many errors and problems while deploying this application to OSX and Windows.
 I found it really important to read the documentation for the libraries and products I used, especially when it comes to best practices for debugging.
 These practices ended up saving me tens of hours in development time.
 Some "best practices" for OpenJFX applications that I found include: